arawkins/atom-monkey/README.md

 ## Monkey-X

 This package was originally forked from [@frameland](https://github.com/frameland/)'s [Monkey-x package](https://github.com/frameland/atom-monkey).
-If you are coding with Monkey-X, that package is a better choice.
+If you are coding with Monkey-X, that package is the one you want.
 For more info, visit the official forums:
 (http://www.monkey-x.com/Community/posts.php?topic=10505)